Fedec96/fedec96/README.md

 ## Present day

-I am currently working as a front-end developer in the world of the aerospace research, doing my best to become an exceptional `JavaScript` and `Python` developer.
+I am currently working as a front-end developer in the environmental data field, doing my best to become an exceptional `JavaScript` and `Python` developer.

-I can currently work with `Django`, `jQuery`, `Vue` and `React`.
+I can currently work with `Django`, `jQuery`, `React` and `Vue`.